 What defines a successful therapeutic boarding school for boys?

 Our therapeutic boarding school for troubled boys is here specifically to help you and your family through these difficult times.
-If your son from El Paso, Texas is experiencing emotional or behavioral issues, including ADD/ADHD, depression, anxiety, oppositional defiant disorder, abuse trauma, and substance abuse, New Hope Boys Home might be the perfect solution.
+If your son from El Paso, Texas is experiencing emotional or behavioral issues, including ADD/ADHD, depression, anxiety, oppositional defiant disorder, abuse trauma, and risky or self-destructive activities, New Hope Boys Home might be the perfect solution.

 Similar to other therapeutic boarding schools in Texas, our aim at New Hope Boys Home is the creation of a positive, strictly structured environment to help troubled boys to recover and heal.
 Although we are not a therapeutic boarding school in El Paso, Texas, our success rate is proof that our program works.
 If you would like to discover more about us, call us at (512) 521-3655.
 We are experts at working with troubled teens and can help your son recover and change.